ChadiEch/tasket/ADMIN_CREATED_AT_FIELD.md

 ## Overview

 Admin users now have the ability to manually set the "Created At" date and time when creating or editing tasks.
 This feature is useful for backdating tasks or setting specific creation timestamps.
+When creating a new task from the DayView, the "Created At" field is automatically initialized with the selected date.

 ## How It Works

 ### Frontend (TaskForm Component)

 1. When an admin user opens the task form, they will see a new "Created At" field in the form
-2. The field is pre-filled with the current date and time
+2. For new tasks, the field is pre-filled with the selected date from the DayView (with the current time)
+3. For existing tasks, the field shows the task's actual creation timestamp
-3. Admins can modify this field to any valid date and time
+4. Admins can modify this field to any valid date and time
-4. The field is only visible to admin users
+5. The field is only visible to admin users

 ### Backend (Task Controller)